5 Steps To Reduce Your Worry and Anxiety

 Here is a harsh fact.
 Worry is all about you and, if left unchecked, it can isolate you.
 Studies in brain science show that being isolated perpetuates worry.

 Here’s some very good news.
 Studies in brain science prove that kindness triggers the reward system in our brain releasing dopamine.
 Dopamine is what gives us a natural high and triggers positive emotion.
 Kindness immediately reduces anxiety and halts worry, and it can infect others with joy.

-Put these 5 Strategies into action now and change your brain for the better.
+Put these 5 Steps to reduce your worry into action now and change your brain for the better.

 Here is a parting thought: Forget about “duck and cover.”
 Most things we worry about never happen.